 POWER PURCHASE AGREEMENT

 Enron’s commitment to purchase a toll through the LM6000 from Co-op City and mange it for the balance of its life will generate a disproportionate return to Co-op City relative to the incremental capital cost.
 Further benefits will be attained as the funding of the Project will be more easily achieved and perhaps at a lower rate given the certainty of cash flows and Enron’s known expertise for managing commodity risk.
 Enron has offered Co-op City $5,750,000 per year for the first four years of commercial operations for the right to deliver gas to the Project, and take all resulting energy and associated ancillary products from the LM6000 generator based on current market conditions.
 The terms of the PPA will be based on the proven performance of the LM6000 to ensure that Co-op City is not selling what it does not own.
 The PPA is scheduled to expire after the fourth year of commercial operations after which it will be managed under the AMA.
-Enron’s commitment to pay $23,000,000 for the right to toll through the LM6000 for the first four years pays for virtually all of the incremental cost of the LM6000 leaving Co-op City with a “debt free” turbine to subsidize its power and steam expenditures.
+Enron’s commitment to pay $23,000,000 for the right to toll through the LM6000 for the first four years pays for virtually all of the incremental cost of the LM6000, leaving Co-op City with a “debt free” turbine to subsidize its power and steam expenditures.

 CONCLUSION